jimniels/blog/_posts/2019-06-19-creating-menu-bar-app-for-netlify.md

 Not only can you checkout a [live demo of the dashboard](https://status.lekoarts.de), but you can also read/view/fork [the code behind it](https://github.com/LekoArts/gatsby-status-dashboard) to get your own dashboard!
 So why try and make anything better than that?

 Well I’m not trying to.
-But I did try to make something _different_.
+But I did try to make something different.
 Rather than a website dashboard, what if you had a menu bar app on your mac (sorry Windows folks, this post is not for you) that could show you the same information?
 Namely, what’s the build status of all my sites on Netlify?

 That’s what I set out to do.